Student Life Abroad

 The primary objective of a student going abroad to study usually is (should be) Education.
 With some of the world’s best universities in the country, the country is one of the most sought after destinations for international students.
 The group of 8 is a union of eight of the top universities in Australia (and the world), each of which provides the finest education with extensive focus on research.
 In addition, there is the Australian Technology Network, comprising of top tier universities for engineering and technology studies.
 There are also several great private Universities in Australia, which are excellent as well.

-Students from across the world come to study and work in Australia so you will meet a lot of people from several backgrounds, countries and cultures.
+Students from across the world come to work and study in Australia so you will meet a lot of people from several backgrounds, countries and cultures.
 All the good Universities and colleges have a fantastic co-curricular sector, with good extra-curricular clubs, art, leisure and exchange programs.
 You can meet and build contacts with like-minded people from around the globe.
 Teach your foreigner friends some amazing words in Hindi maybe?
 (Wink)

 A majority of students work part-time alongside their University studies to support their living in the country.
 The Australian student Visa allows them to work up to 20 hours a week.
 Students can easily land part-time jobs paying anywhere between $15-18 an hour.
 Considering the costs of living in Australia can be managed within $200-250 a week, this figure easily supports the complete living costs of the student in Australia.
 In addition, shifts are flexible and it does not get hectic enough to disrupt the student’s education